AlexHardy0/Surfactants/README.md

 Methods Used:

-Finite Difference Method: Applied to model the phase field of the fluid.
-Used to solve the Langevin equation for particle dynamics.
+Finite Difference Method: Applied to model the phase field of the fluid, concentration and average orientation of surfactants.

 Fourier Spectral Method: Employed to solve the velocity field of the fluid.